Human Subject Research/IRB Trainings

 • Familiarity with the review process and researcher responsibilities after an Exempt determination or IRB approval is issued

-• Familiarity with resources, guides and forms available, such as the Human Subjects Determination Worksheet, the Guidance Library and the Forms and Applications page
+• Familiarity with resources, guides, and forms available, such as those in the Guidance Library and the Forms and Applications page

 Submitting A Human Subject Research Study (6 minutes)